Skip to main content

 CRW

 CRW is a Rust-based scraping API that implements Firecrawl's REST interface.
-Single binary, 8 MB Docker image, 6.6 MB idle RAM.
+A small single binary, no browser bundle, with a tiny idle footprint.
 Includes a built-in MCP server for AI agents.
 Licensed under AGPL-3.0.

 Self-host requirements: One Docker command.
-6.6 MB idle RAM.
-Works on a $5/month VPS.
+Light enough to run on a $5/month VPS.
 No Redis, no Playwright, no Node.js — just a single statically-linked binary.

 CRW is the better fit when operational simplicity and cost efficiency matter more than feature breadth.
 The Firecrawl-compatible API means existing tooling integrates without code changes.
 The built-in MCP server makes it a natural fit for AI agent architectures.